About the LJC

-The project teams for each free summer literacy workshop include at least one researcher, one community educator, and one community member.
+The project teams for each free summer literacy workshop include at least one researcher, one community or classroom educator, and one community member.
 These workshops and one day community education events occur in community spaces and have three goals:

 - Work with youth and community members to identify and describe language and literacy practices valued in the local community

 - Support language and linguistic justice within the programming’s design, activities, embedded research, and resources